-The aim of the Good Health Dentistry breathing clinic is to inform my patients on how to normalise breathing.
-It recognises the medical proof that most of us are hyperventilating.
-With hyperventilation we keep our mouths open.
+The aim of the Good Health Dentistry breathing clinic is to inform my patients on how to normalise breathing and avoid open mouth breathing.
+We recognise the medical proof that most of us hyperventilate at times, causing us to breathe with our mouths open.
 Open mouth breathing is the main cause of malformed teeth, faces and the respiratory illnesses that our children suffer from.

-People need to be informed that the cause of so many illnesses and weaknesses is due to breathing too much air.
+The cause of many illnesses and weaknesses in our bodies is due to breathing too much air.
 This is termed “hidden hyperventilation”.
-Medicine has known for many years that the normal healthy volume should be about 5 to 6 L per minute.
-However, medical research of the last 100 years has shown that in the so-called civilised world, this volume is increasing exponentially.
+A healthy volume of air to inhale should be about 5 to 6 L per minute.
+However, medical research over the last 100 years has shown that this volume is increasing exponentially, due in many cases to open mouth breathing.

-The significance of this and the correction of it was explored by Professor Buteyko in Russia during the 60s, 70s and 80s.
-It has a profound effect on our health and well-being, especially in the areas of asthma, snoring and sleep apnoea.
-But the overall effect on the health of the whole body in rest and action is enormous.
-It affects our nervous system causing a sense of anxiety, excitement and depression, while also affecting libido in both sexes.
+The significance of this and the correction of it was explored by Professor Buteyko in Russia, during the 60s, 70s and 80s.
+Open mouth breathing and hidden hyperventilation can have a profound effect on our health and well-being, especially in the areas of asthma, snoring and sleep apnoea.
+In fact, the overall effect of open mouth breathing on the health of the whole body in rest and action can be enormous.
+It affects our nervous system, causing a sense of anxiety, excitement and depression, while also affecting libido in both sexes.

 Professor Buteyko explored the science of how this works using already explored evidence and his own research.
 He developed simple and effective exercises for its correction.